stochaztic/eb-randomizer/ancient_cave_tips.md

   * Most notably, all three of the doors in each of the Monkey Cave trading rooms are their own cluster; since there are many of these rooms, this is where the largest number of skips are found.
   * Enemy scripted battles in the middle of the room, like Mini Barf or Sentry Robots, **do not** break the room up into different clusters, so beating them may be required.
 Again, **these are not skips.**

 * Each floor has a guaranteed free full heal.
-The 7 Sanctuaries (Lumine Hall is not in the maze), the Dr Saturn Room, and the Dalaam Palace Room will each be given one to each floor.
+The 7 Sanctuaries (Lumine Hall is not in the maze), the Brick Road's Head Room, and the Dalaam Palace Room will each be given one to each floor.
   * There are other full heals beyond these.
 One notable one is at the exit of the Pyramid in Southern Scaraba--this one is repeatable in AC because Poo does not leave your party.
 Also, Ness’s mom has her free hotel functionality.
   * Staying in hotels will keep you in the hotel lobby, not move you to another room.